adfit11/slowpedal/README.md

 ```

 ## That should be it!
-As you can see in the code, a successfully programmed pedal will effectively be an 8 key wired keyboard (try it in a text editor).
-Your actual keyboard can controll the site using those keys as well.
+As you can probably see in the code, a successfully programmed pedal will effectively be an 8 key wired keyboard (try it in a text editor).
+Your actual keyboard can control the site using those keys as well.

 Have fun!